MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-add-ins.md

 ***Applies to:*** *Office for Mac, Office 2019 for Mac*

 If you’re an admin, you may want to prevent Mac users from installing and running Office add-ins for Word, Excel, and PowerPoint.
-To do that, you can configure a preference using the following information:
+To do that, configure a preference using the following information.

 |Category|Details|
 |:-----|:-----|